FarmBot/farmbot_os/README.md

 To update the firmware on the Raspberry Pi and the Arduino, simply use the "update" buttons on the web application.
 There is no need to reinstall the entire OS.

 # Issues
-Please read through the FAQ, if you do not see what you need see the [FAQ](FREQUENTLY_ASKED_QUESTIONS.md)
+Please read through the [FAQ](FREQUENTLY_ASKED_QUESTIONS.md).
+If you don't see what you need please by all means open a Github Issue!

 # Building / Development (for developers only)